pknowl/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 ### Presentation Overlay

-Defines the representation of the data object at the application layer, supporting accessibility concerns and providing issuer-defined aesthetic attributes.
+Defines the presentation of the data object at the application layer, supporting accessibility concerns and providing issuer-defined aesthetic attributes.
 We propose changing the existing ‘Layout Overlay’ to express representation definitions as key-value pairs that any application layer codebase may interpret.

 ```JSON
 {